 Instacart says this about priority access: “Get priority access to batches before stores open or when you’re closer to the store.”

-Be close to a store to get priority access (in theory)
+The benefit: Be close to a store to get priority access (in theory)

-If you are Diamond level AND close enough to a store, you will see batches before other shoppers who are further away from the store.
+Here’s the potential benefit of priority access: If you are Diamond level AND close enough to a store, you will see batches before other shoppers who are further away from the store.

 In theory, you will see batches before other shoppers by being close to a store.